bbchung/clighter/README.md

 ## Commands and Functions

-Clighter provides these commands and functions
+Clighter provides these commands and functions.

 * Enable Clighter